Tractables/Dice.jl/README.md

 using Pkg; Pkg.instantiate()
 ```

-Once the Dice Julia package is instantiated, its inference algorithm and HyBit is ready to use.
+Once the Dice Julia package is instantiated, its inference algorithm is ready to use.

 ## Quick Start